Robert Nixon (criminal): Los Angeles murders

 On April 4, 1937, Edna A. Worden (age 48) and her 12-year-old daughter, Marguerite Estelle, a junior high school student, were murdered in their apartment in the neighborhood of Bunker Hill, Los Angeles.
-Their bodies were discovered on Sunday, April 5, 1937, by the manager of their building, the Astoria Apartments, which was located next to the Angel's Flight stairs.
+Their bodies were discovered the next day by the manager of their building, the Astoria Apartments, which was located next to the Angel's Flight stairs.
 Worden and her daughter were sexually assaulted and murdered with a brick that still had mortar attached to it.
 Los Angeles detectives linked the crime to the rape-murder of 20-year-old Rose Valdez, a young mother who was killed on March 2 as her baby slept in the same room in its crib.

 The police began searching for an African-American man who had been implicated in three similar assaults.
 On January 25, Mrs. H. W. Koll was attacked by an African-American man wielding a brick in Monte Sano Hospital.
 On February 3, a black perpetrator fractured the skull of Elizabeth Reis with a brick, in her hotel room.
 On March 28, Zoe Damrell was attacked and nearly murdered in her home by an African-American assailant wielding a brick; Damrell's assailant matched the description of a potential assailant seen lurking by Valdez's home before her murder.